 One of the challenges of emergency communication is understanding the technology.
 Is a one-way radio sufficient to receive updates following a disaster or other emergency, or do I need a scanning device?
 What is a shortwave radio and why do I need one?
 Is getting a Ham radio and radio license worth the effort?
 And then there are those “family” walkie-talkie devices.
 Those seem like a good idea but are they really?

-Shoot, even I get confused by all of the options even though I own all of them.
-Deciding which one to use, and when, only adds to the dilemma.. . .
+Shoot, even I get confused by all of the options even though I own all of them.. . .
 Read More

 Do you have a survival cache?
 Or have you wanted to store items, currency, or ammo in a hidden locations but did not know what, how, or where?